Typeface: History

 Type foundries have cast fonts in lead alloys from the 1450s until the present, although wood served as the material for some large fonts called wood type during the 19th century, particularly in the United States.

-In the 1890s, the mechanization of typesetting allowed automated casting of fonts on the fly as lines of type in the size and length needed.
+Beginning in the 1890s, each character was drawn in a very large size for the American Type Founders Corporation and a few others using their technology—over a foot (30 cm) high.
+The outline was then traced by a Benton pantograph-based engraving machine with a pointer at the hand-held vertex and a cutting tool at the opposite vertex down to a size usually less than a quarter-inch (6 mm).
+The pantographic engraver was first used to cut punches, and later to directly create matrices.
+This mechanization of typesetting allowed automated casting of fonts on the fly as lines of type in the size and length needed.
 This was known as continuous casting, and remained profitable and widespread until its demise in the 1970s.
 The first machine of this type was the Linotype machine, invented by Ottmar Mergenthaler.